Upbeat outlook, but downside risks remain

 Taking action

-Hoteliers face ongoing cost pressures, including the recent minimum wage increase by 10% from April 2024, continued higher energy costs and labour shortages.
+The UK hotel industry faces significant challenges from above inflation increases in employer NIC costs, the minimum wage, and property rates due in April 2025.
 Hotel investors and operators need to consider their productivity and investment strategies, to minimise the impact of these cost pressures going forward:

-• Productivity - Continue to focus on investment in working practices and operations such as multi-skilling to maintain service levels, review of supply chain cost efficiency, invest in employee wellbeing and personal development to help reduce staff turnover and maintain an efficient level of headcount.
+Reassess employment models and productivity improvements.
+Operators should consider outsourcing non-core administration and service functions.
+Focus on investment in automating working practices and operations such as multi-skilling to maintain service levels, review of supply chain cost efficiency, invest in employee wellbeing and personal development to help reduce staff turnover and maintain a productive and lean level of headcount.

 Contact us